walter-a-jablonowski/simple-nutrition-counter/misc/dev_info.md

 Objects can start anywhere in the tree, outside or inside YML files.

-- **Naming:** Camel, entity identifier e.g. type start with upper case
+- **Naming:** camelCase, entity identifier e.g. type start with upper case
 - **Types:**  Entries may have an implicit type field `@type: food`
 - **Ids:**    Speaking, readable (see readme files)